 - refusing to provide a sample of breath or blood for the purpose of alcohol testing.

 Driving in Australia – don’t camp in the streets in Byron Bay!

 Most places in Australia will allow you to free camp.
 However here is a good driving in Australia tip from Travelwheels Campervan Hire Australia!
 Do not free camp in Byron!

 If you go to Byron Bay do not sleep in your car or campervan within the city limits!
 There is a local rule by the council that states this is illegal!
 They will wake you up at 2am in the morning and issue you a fine on the spot!
 Then you will have to move on and be out of pocket by $200 ouch!!!!!!!
-Here is a link to official Byron Bay Website for more info about Byron Bay.
+Here is link to the official Byron Bay website for more info about Byron.